 Even today, this reverence for user feedback is part of the company’s DNA.

 Slack believes that every customer interaction is a marketing opportunity.
 If a company can go above and beyond to provide remarkable customer service, people will be delighted to recommend you.
+Here’s a good chance to learn what marketing is really all about!

 4. Prioritize Unique Features